 In academia, Mr. Murphy served as an Adjunct Professor of Law at Temple University’s Beasley School of Law, where he taught both basic and advanced Immigration Law as well as International Organizations.
 Prior to his career in law, he served in the U.S. Army with various units including the 82nd Airborne Division.
 Early on, he worked for three years as a construction and land surveyor with a civil engineering firm in Chester County, PA.

 Mr. Murphy received his undergraduate degree at Georgetown University (B.A., 1983) and his Law Degree (J.D., 1994) and Master of Laws (International Law) (LL.M., 1997) from Temple University.
 He is a member of several professional organizations including: American Immigration Lawyers Association (AILA); American Bar Association (ABA); Pennsylvania Bar Association (PBA); Chester County Bar Association (CCBA).

-Mr. Murphy has been admitted to practice law before the following courts: Pennsylvania Supreme Court; United States Supreme Court; United States Third Circuit Court of Appeals; United States Fourth Circuit Court of Appeals; United States District Court – Eastern District of Pennsylvania; and the United States District Court – Middle District of Pennsylvania.
+Mr. Murphy has been admitted to practice law before the following courts: Pennsylvania Supreme Court; United States Supreme Court; United States Circuit Court of Appeals for the 1st, 3rd, 4th, 5th, 6th, 9th, 10, and 11th Circuits; United States District Court – Eastern District of Pennsylvania; and the United States District Court – Middle District of Pennsylvania.